animist-os/crux/GRAMMAR.md

 [0, 1, 2, 3, 4] -1{2}     -> [3, 4, 2]
 ```

-2) **Repeat**: `N : Expr` repeats a motif `N` times (N must be a non-negative finite number).
+2) **Repeat**: `N : Expr` repeats a mot `N` times (N must be a non-negative finite number).
 ```text
 3:[1] -> [1, 1, 1]
 ```

-3) **Combine pairs of motifs**:
+3) **Combine pairs of mots**:
    - `*` multiply-and-add (cartesian product-like):
-     - For each value in the right motif, combine it with every value in the left motif.
+     - For each value in the right mot, combine it with every value in the left mot.
      - Steps add; timeScales multiply.
-     - If the right value has a negative timeScale, the left motif is reversed for that right value.
+     - If the right value has a negative timeScale, the left mot is reversed for that right value.
      - Example: `[1, 2, 3] * [0:-1] -> [3, 2, 1]`
    - `^` expand (multiply steps):
      - Same pairing as `*`, but steps multiply instead of add.